 - Prick the skin of the fingertip with a lancet.
 Wipe the first drop of blood away with a sterile gauze swab.

 - Collect the next drop of blood into the EDTA tube.
 Either side of the tube can be used to collect blood.
 Fill the tube from the tip to the first black circle (i.e. 50 μl blood).
 Avoid the collection of air bubbles.

 - Apply the 50 μl of blood from the EDTA tube onto the sample pad marked with an arrow on the test strip.

-- Wait until all the blood has been absorbed into the sample pad and then apply one drop of Chase Buffer.
-The bottle must be held vertically (upside down) above the test strip when a drop of the buffer is dropped on the sample pad.
+- Wait until all the blood has been absorbed into the sample pad and then apply 1 drop of Chase Buffer.
+The bottle must be held vertically (upside down) above the test strip when a drop of the buffer is dropped onto the sample pad.

 - Wait a minimum of 15 minutes and then read the result.
 The maximum waiting time for reading the test is 24 hours.
 After 24 hours the test becomes invalid.